 - Donut Hole Bakery Cafe: It’s the destination all vacationers to the area hit at least once during their stay, whether for the famous key lime pie or their oversized omelets.
 Get there early, though; by 9 a.m., you’ll find yourself waiting in a (well-worth-it) line.
 Good news: You can do brunch at 8 p.m., if you want.
 Their breakfast menu goes all day.
 A second location sits in Santa Rosa Beach.

-- 790 On the Gulf: Locals have figured out the best place for a Sunday champagne brunch and 790 On the Gulf has the right mix of ambiance and menu items.
-Located inside the Inn at Crystal Beach, 790’s Sunday brunch runs from 11 a.m. to 3 p.m. year-round, featuring choices like beignet French toast, duck and andouille gumbo and crab cake benedict.
+- 790: Locals have figured out the best place for a Sunday champagne brunch and 790 has the right mix of ambiance and menu items.
+Newly relocated on U.S. Highway 98 near the Beall’s shopping center, 790’s Sunday brunch runs from 11 a.m. to 3 p.m. year-round, featuring choices like beignet French toast, duck and andouille gumbo and crab cake benedict.
 Eat gulf-side and enjoy endless champagne, bellinis and mimosas.

 - The Breakfast Table Cafe: If hole-in-the-wall is more your speed, this breakfast joint with its homemade sausage gravy and shrimp and grits will fit the bill.
 Open since 2014, its owners describe it as “the aromas, flavors and love of grandma’s kitchen.”
 Order eggs any way you like them and feast on locally-caught shrimp.